d3b-center/OpenPedCan-analysis/analyses/independent-samples-release/README.md

 For WGS-preferred lists, when a `Kids_First_Participant_ID` is associated with multiple `experimental_strategy` values i.e. `WGS`, `WXS` or `Targeted Sequencing`, priority is given to a single randomly chosen `WGS` biospecimen first, followed by either a single randomly chosen `WXS` or `Targeted Sequencing` sample.
 There is also a preference for the earliest collected samples, but as this data is not currently available, that code is not currently relevant.

 When multiple RNA-Seq samples exist per participant, the script matches the independent whole genome or whole exome sample_ids to gather matched RNA-Seq sample.
-If participant has onle RNA-Seq sample then a primary (and secondary if applicable) sample is randomly selected per participant
+If participant has only RNA-Seq samples then a primary (and secondary if applicable) sample is randomly selected per participant.

 ## Relevant links
 The methods are described in the manuscript here: